alexandreroman/spring-healthcheck-demo/README.md

 ```

 If you hit `http://localhost:8080/actuator/health`, you can see the
-Spring Boot healthcheck endpoint:
+Spring Boot health check endpoint:
 ```bash
 $ curl http://localhost:8080/actuator/health
 {"status":"UP"}%
 ```

 Now, if you go to `http://localhost:8080/getdown`, this endpoint will
-set the custom healtcheck status to `DOWN`:
+set the custom health check status to `DOWN`:
 ```bash
 $ curl http://localhost:8080/getdown
 Application status set to DOWN%
 ```

-The Spring Boot healthcheck is now returning the updated status:
+The Spring Boot health check is now returning the updated status:
 ```bash
 $ curl http://localhost:8080/actuator/health
 {"status":"DOWN"}%